edgedb/edgedb/docs/intro/quickstart.rst

   ]

-EdgeDB UI is a useful development tool, but in practice your application will likely be using one of EdgeDB's *client libraries* to execute queries.
-EdgeDB provides official libraries for many langauges:
+EdgeDB UI is a useful development tool, but in practice your application will likely be using one of Gel's *client libraries* to execute queries.
+Gel provides official libraries for many langauges:

 - :ref:`JavaScript/TypeScript <edgedb-js-intro>`